 When your surgery is complete you will be taken to a recovery room, where you will spend two to three hours before being moved to your regular hospital room.
 Family and friends will be reunited with you once you are settled in.
-Depending on your anesthesia, your medical history, and other factors, you may first be taken to a monitored bed environment (either the Intensive Care Unit or the Post-Op Unit).
+Depending on your anesthesia, your medical history and other factors, you may first be taken to a monitored bed environment (either the Intensive Care Unit or the Post-Op Unit).
 Your surgeon or anesthesiologist will discuss this with you before your surgery.

 Your care team will monitor your progress throughout your hospital stay to ensure your safe and efficient recovery.
 Among other things, they will periodically check your vital signs - temperature, blood pressure, etc. - and change the dressings that cover your incision.
-Your surgeon may also decide that you can benefit from a blood transfusion, a blood-thinning medication or automatic foot pump device to prevent clot formation, and/or an incentive spirometer that you breathe into to help keep your lungs clear.
-All of these things will be attended to throughout the day by your care team.
+Your surgeon may also decide that you can benefit from a blood transfusion, a blood-thinning medication or automatic foot pump device to prevent clot formation, an incentive spirometer that helps keep your lungs clear, and/or a continuous passive motion machine that automatically exercises your knee: All these things will be attended to by your care team.